Table of Contents

 However, solar energy also has its drawbacks.
 One of the main limitations is that it is only available during the day when the sun is shining, so it cannot provide a continuous energy source.

-Furthermore, solar panels can be expensive to install and require a large amount of space to generate significant energy.
-Finally, the efficiency of solar panels can be impacted by factors such as weather conditions, shading, and dust accumulation.
+Furthermore, solar panels can be expensive to install and require a lot of space to generate significant energy.
+Finally, the efficiency of solar panels can be impacted by weather conditions, shading, and dust accumulation.

 Overall, solar energy is a promising form of renewable energy that offers many benefits.
 As technology advances, solar energy will likely become even more accessible and affordable, helping to drive the transition towards a more sustainable energy future.